 Personally, I like to nerd out on the organizational features of a backpack, so here I go…

-On the outside of the backpack, the Talon has 8 pockets in total.
+On the outside of the bag, the Osprey Talon 33 backpack has 8 pockets in total.
 There are dual stretch pockets on the sides, a stretch mesh pocket on the left shoulder strap, dual zippered pockets on the hip belt (great for your keys, phone, snacks, etc.), one zippered pocket on the lid, and another zippered mesh pocket underneath the lid.

 There is an external bladder sleeve to hold 2 liters of water.
 Some Osprey bags keep the sleeve inside, but not the Talon 33.
 My favorite pocket is the large front pocket where you can shove an extra jacket or keep your wet clothing separate from your main compartment.

 On the topic of compartments and pockets, there is no bottom compartment in this pack unlike other Osprey backpacks, so keep this in mind.
 You can only access the main compartment from the top.